martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 ```

 Then the script to generate the data: the syntax is a little bit different, but EdgeQL has variables and for loops so you can write some pretty expressive code.
-The main difficulty is that links must use entities, where in Postgres you can use the ID directly: you have to run subqueries in EdgeQL.
+The main difficulty is that links must use entities, whereas in Postgres you can use the ID directly: you have to run subqueries in EdgeQL.
-You might notice the data is a little bit different: there are not exactly 1M orders and 100k reviews, but each product get a random number of each such as we would have around these numbers in total at the end.
+You might notice the data is a little bit different: there are not exactly 1M orders and 100k reviews, but each product gets a random number of each such as we would have around these numbers in total at the end.

 ```edgeql
 for i in (select range_unpack(range(0, 10_000)))